API Reference

 | value | Array | True | List of value (as Strings). |

-An optional generic field that allows users to upload custom information about the product.
+An optional generic field that allows you to upload custom information about the product.

 Properties